ArneBachmann/sos/README.md

 - **VCS**: *Version Control Systems*

 # Subversion Offline Solution (SOS) #
-If you (love or have to) work with [`Subversion`](https://subversion.apache.org), but need/lack the flexibility of committing and branching files offline similar to how `Git` is able to, SOS is your straight-forward and super simple command-line solution:
+If you (love or have to) work with *Subversion*, but need/lack the flexibility of committing and branching files offline similar to how *Git* is able to, SOS is your straight-forward and super simple command-line solution:
-SOS allows peforming offline operations just like distributed VCS (SCM) can do, not only inside a Subversion base folder, but in any (and even multiple) folders of your file system, be it inside or outside of repository checkouts.
+SOS allows performing offline operations just like distributed VCS (a.k.a.
+SCM) can do, not only inside a Subversion base folder, but in any (and even multiple) folders of your file system, be it inside or outside of repository checkouts.

 [SOS](https://github.com/ArneBachmann/sos) augments [SVN](http://subversion.apache.org) with offline operation and thus serves the same need as [RCS](http://www.gnu.org/software/rcs/), [CVS](https://savannah.nongnu.org/projects/cvs), [Git](https://git-scm.com), [Gitless](http://gitless.com), [Bazaar](http://bazaar.canonical.com/en/), [Mercurial](https://www.mercurial-scm.org), and [Fossil](http://www.fossil-scm.org).

 ## How it works ##
-This tool can either be used as a drop-in replacement for `svn` and other version control systems, as an offline extension thereof, or as a standalone VCS.
+This tool can be used *a)* as a drop-in replacement for `svn` and other VCS commands, *b)* as an offline VCS extension for those that don't support it natively, or *c)* as a standalone VCS.

-SOS will double any popular SCM command line and can execute any `svn`, `git` or other VCS commands by simply calling `sos <command>`, e.g. `sos commit -m "Message"` instead of `svn commit -m "Message"`.
-This works by auto-detecting the type of VCS by analyzing the current folder you are running sos from.
+SOS will double as any popular SCM command line tool and can execute any `svn`, `git` or other VCS commands by simply calling `sos <command> [<arguments-and-options>]`, e.g. `sos commit -m "Message"` instead of `svn commit -m "Message"`.
+This works by auto-detecting the type of encompassing VCS of the folder you are running `sos` from.
-Once you executed `sos offline`, however, all commands go to the SOS tool instead, until you leave the offline mode via `sos online` (details below).
+Once you executed `sos offline`, however, all commands are interpreted by the SOS tool instead, until leaving the offline mode by `sos online` (details below).

-SOS supports three different file handling approaches that you may use to your liking, thus being able to mirror the file handling philosophies of different VCSs, including one even simpler mode for super quick and easy version management.
+SOS supports three different file handling approaches that you may use to your liking, thus being able to mirror the file handling philosophies of different VCSs, including one new mode for super quick and easy version management.
 - **Simple mode** (default): All files are automatically committed and "tracked", but changes between branches/revisions will always be replayed in the life file tree (files will always be added or removed depending on operation)
 - **Tracking mode**: Only files that match certain file name tracking patterns are respected at `commit`, `update` and `branch` (just like SVN, Gitless, and Fossil do), requiring users to specifically add or remove files to a branch
 - **Picky mode**: Each operation needs the explicit declaration of file name patterns to work on (like Git does).